Halfwitz/portfolio-site/dayplanner.md

    <h4>Course Outcomes Achieved</h4>
    <p> I’ve developed the enhancement to meet the course outcomes outlined in this capstone course.</p>
    <ul>
-      <li>Building Collaborative Environments* - The project, hosted on Github to allow future contributors to review and improve the code, also features comprehensive Javadoc documentation and inline comments for all classes and methods, ensuring future readability and clarity for others and myself.
+      <li><b>Building Collaborative Environments</b> - The project, hosted on Github to allow future contributors to review and improve the code, also features comprehensive Javadoc documentation and inline comments for all classes and methods, ensuring future readability and clarity for others and myself.
 This enhancement builds upon previous documentation by including documentation in the CompactTrie and SearchView classes.</li>
-      <li>Professional Communication* - Updated documentation throughout the additions explains the process to achieve a specific goal and the improvements made.
+      <li><b>Professional Communication</b> - Updated documentation throughout the additions explains the process to achieve a specific goal and the improvements made.
 Improvements made to the GUI’s style and labeling communicate to the user not only the new search functionality, but also any important error messages regarding invalid input that need to be addressed with red outlining or text for invalid fields. </li>
-      <li>Designing and Evaluating Computing Solutions* - The original HashMap retrieval is limited to average constant O(1) lookups.
+      <li><b>Designing and Evaluating Computing Solutions</b> - The original HashMap retrieval is limited to average constant O(1) lookups.
 It cannot be used to look up an object's other attributes without creating a new HashMap for each attribute with entries for each attribute.
 Throughout development, I’ve analyzed trade-offs of other data structures until selecting the Radix Tree data structure, with a search complexity of O(k), where k is the search key's length. </li>
-      <li>Utilizing Innovative Techniques and Tools* - Trie data structures and compact tries (Radix tree) are innovative data structure techniques that are commonly implemented in computing due to prefix-based searches for applications like text autocompletion, file path navigation, IP routing, and so on.
+      <li><b>Utilizing Innovative Techniques and Tools</b> - Trie data structures and compact tries (Radix tree) are innovative data structure techniques that are commonly implemented in computing due to prefix-based searches for applications like text autocompletion, file path navigation, IP routing, and so on.
 I’ve utilized these data structures in my application for the same benefits of efficient prefix lookup.</li>
    </ul>

    <h4>*Enhancement Process Reflection</h4>

-   <h5>Problems with BSTs</h5>
+   <b>Problems with BSTs</b>

-   <p>I initially planned to use a Binary Search Tree (BST) for searching objects by attributes, where each node in the tree stored the field and attribute value as a key (“Michael” for FIRST_NAME), a reference to the object, a left child node (with a key that is <= the parent key) and a right child node (with a key that is > the parent key).
+   <p>I initially planned to use a Binary Search Tree (BST) for searching objects by attributes, where each node in the tree stored the field and attribute value as a key (“Michael” for FIRST_NAME), a reference to the object, a left child node (with a key that is &lt;= the parent key) and a right child node (with a key that is &gt; the parent key).
 Naively, I thought BSTs could handle prefix searches by locating the first matching node (“Michael” when searching “Mich”) and traversing both subtrees to collect only continuous nodes that start with the prefix.
 After fully implementing the BST, I discovered the flaw in this is that a non-matching middle node could separate two matches, disrupting the continuous range.
 This match is missed unless I traverse the entire BST, which degrades the search time complexity to O(N), leading me to explore alternative structures.</p>

-   <h5>Radix Trees to the Rescue</h5>
+   <b>Radix Trees to the Rescue</b>

    <p>Through research, I discovered that Trie structures were better suited for my use case and were designed to handle prefixes, breaking each word into character nodes where the hierarchical path forms a word.
 The figure on the right, generated with the USFCA Trie Visualizer, shows this structure.
 Searching “Mi,” we locate the “I” node and descendant paths are valid matches (“MIKE,” “MICHAEL,” and “MICHELLE”).
 However, with potentially thousands of stored attributes and considering some fields like address contain up to 50 characters, there would be an excessive space complexity.</p>
    <p>A Compact Trie (Radix Tree) improves on this by merging common prefixes into single nodes, significantly decreasing the space overhead, though implementation is more complex.</p>

-   <h5>Challenges in Implementing a Radix Tree</h5>
+   <b>Challenges in Implementing a Radix Tree</b>

    <p>Handling object storage and field associations was a challenge because multiple objects can have the same attribute value, one object can have duplicate attributes across fields, and searches can be field-specific.
 To address this, I ensured each word-end node (representing full attributes, the green nodes in the figure) stores a map of fields to all associated objects.</p>

-   <h6>Object Insertion</h6>
+   <b>Object Insertion</b>
    <p>To insert an object into the trie, every attribute is inserted.
 I’ve developed the algorithm to:</p>
    <ol>
       <li>Start at the root and traverse nodes matching portions of the attribute until the following</li>